renaudgweb/CatPrinter_WebApp/readme.md

 ## what it should do:

-- define the font family
+- define and show the font family ✅️
-- define the font size
+- define and show the font size ✅️
-- a button to feed paper
-- text area for sending text
+- text area for sending text ✅️
-- image drag & drop zone
+- image drag & drop zone ✅️